k900601j/Dell-Inspiron-15-7559-hackintosh-opencore/README.md

 # I changed only the LAN card from the previous one to bcm94352z.
 # If you want to use hdmi, you need to replace the current setting of smbios MacBook Pro 13.3 with 13.1.
 # The hdmi needs to connect the cable after osx boots completely.
 It does not work from boot time.
-# Thank you very much for sharing 7559 opencore data.
+# The reason why I can set it up to here is because of you who shared 7559 opencore data.
+I heartily thank you.